The Difference Between a Travel NP and a Travel RN

 Nurse practitioners have more competition than registered nurses for travel positions, since sites may choose to hire a locum tenens Physician or Physician Assistant instead.
 A staffing agency can provide job alerts as new positions become available.

 Travel RNs are paid a weekly stipend which includes hourly pay with tax savings, incidentals, meal and housing allowances.
 Travel RNs are paid as a W-2 employee.

 Travel NPs are paid an hourly rate and may be given an extra daily per diem for driving their own cars.
 However, housing will be paid directly to the landlord/hotel.
 Travel NPs can be paid as a W-2 employee or as a 1099 sole proprietor.

-Both Travel RNs and NPs are able to travel around the country for free.
+Both travel RNs and NPs are able to travel around the country for free.
 Housing and travel are paid for.
 Licensing fees are paid for or reimbursed.
 The average assignments are often about 3 months in length.
-Both Travel RNs and NPs are in high demand.
+Both travel RNs and NPs are in high demand.
 The pay is more as a traveler than as a permanent employee.
 Working with an agency and recruiter is necessary as a traveler.
 Both have tax advantages.
 Both opportunities will make you a stronger healthcare professional.
-And both give you the opporunity for the adventure of a lifetime.
+And both give you the opportunity for the adventure of a lifetime.